mozilla/release-services/base/relengapi/blueprints/docs/src/development/databases.rst

 ..................

 A DateTime column where values are always stored and retrieved in UTC.
-Specifically the datetime objects returned are always Timezone Aware (with pytz.UTC set).
+Specifically the datetime objects returned are always timezone aware (with pytz.UTC set).
 On inserts into the table it automatically converts the object to UTC when a timezone aware datetime object is passed in.

 example::

-    from relengapi.db import Columns
+    from relengapi import db
     import sqlalchemy as sa

     class Log(db.declarative_base('...')):
         __tablename__ = 'logs'
         id = sa.Column(sa.Integer, primary_key=True)
-        dt = sa.Column(Columns.UTCDateTime,
+        dt = sa.Column(db.UTCDateTime,
                        default=datetime.datetime.utcnow,
                        nullable=False)
         msg = sa.Column(sa.String(255), nullable=False)